danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 Functions with completion blocks are just `Void` functions where the completion block is just an argument.

 Mocking these kind of functions works exactly like mocking any other functions.
 No additional code is required.

-You must however manually call the completion from within your mock, if you want them to trigger.